Introduction

 . |-- Docs |-- Spec |-- data |-- exe |-- run |-- src `-- version.txt

-To run SPEC CPU 2006 on simulation environment (GEM5, for instance) or the other embedded board (such as raspberry pi), we need cross compilation.
+To run SPEC CPU 2006 in a simulation environment such as GEM5, or on an embedded board such as a Raspberry Pi, we need cross compilation.

-Open arm.cfg, change them to your cross compiler:
+Open arm.cfg and change these values to your cross compiler:

 CC = your-cross-compiler-gcc